Water resources

 Mineral resources

 Hunan is rich in both nonferrous and nonmetallic minerals.
-As of 2023, geologists have identified 157 types of minerals around the province, with verified reserves for 124.
-These mineral resources include 7 types of energy minerals, 39 types of metallic minerals, 76 types of nonmetallic minerals, and two types of water and gases.
+By 2024, 155 varieties of minerals had been discovered around the province, with the reserves of 122 types verified.
+Among them are seven kinds of energy minerals, 38 metal ores, 75 non-metallic minerals, and two types of water and gas minerals.

 New Energy Resources